 Double check that all your settings are how you want them in Settings -> Output.
 Then, just hit Start Recording or Start Streaming.
 We strongly encourage running a test for a few minutes to make sure that there are no issues, rather than just jumping in to your first stream or recording.
 If you run into any issues, or need further help, take a peek at their help portal.
 Once you're satisfied, you can go on to creating great content.
 That's all there is to it!
 If you want to read a more in-depth guide about the power of OBS Studio, jump into the Overview wiki.

 Once your recording is done, you can find it using File -> Show Recordings.
 You can change this in File -> Settings -> Output -> Recording.

-File -> Remux Recordings will quickly and easily convert your video files into MP4.
+File -> Remux Recordings will quickly and easily convert your video files into MP4 from another file format.

 To automatically record MP4 files in OBS Studio, go to File -> Settings.
 Click on the Output tab in the left column list.
 There will be a dropdown menu called 'Recording Format' where you can select formats from MOV to MP4.
 When you have made your choice, click 'Apply' at the bottom right corner, then click 'OK.'
 This will save your choice the next time you open up OBS Studio.